 According to Wikipedia, an unblockable is an editor who does something in violation of Wikipedia rules, gets blocked for it, and then gets unblocked by an admin quickly; with little, if any, admonition.

 The unblocking admin often admits that the user violated the rules, but that their contribution to the site outweighs their violation.

 So basically, an experienced editor who is liked by the community becomes almost immune to being blocked for their behavior.
 This is dangerous because they often edit in contentious articles and chase away other editors because they don’t agree with their point of view.

-It is also unfair as other editors are often blocked for similar (or often less egregious behavior) and must abide by their punishment, while an unblockable is allowed to roam free causing trouble in Wikipedia.
+It is also unfair.
+Other editors are blocked for similar (or often less egregious behavior) and must abide by their punishment, while biased editors on Wikipedia are allowed to roam free causing trouble in Wikipedia.

 A few good examples include:

 - Calton – I have discussed this user before, and since that time they have still been blocked and unblocked for the same offenses.
 Their block log shows dozens of blocks, mainly for civility, and then unblocking shortly thereafter.

 - Jytdog – This was one of my all-time favorites and even has a long thread on Wikipediocracy.
 Their block log doesn’t show a lot of blocks because they always avoided them by leaving Wikipedia prior to getting banned.
 However, the most recent offense was so egregious they were unable to avoid it.
 They contacted someone off-Wiki by telephone who they had a disagreement with – something they also did with me several years ago.
 They even requested that Arbcom let them come back to Wikipedia after being gone a year.
 If it goes as it usually does, they will be unblocked and right back to causing problems again at Wikipedia.